jczaplew/jczaplew.github.io/presentations/wlia-2017/text.md

 _Slide_
 # Making a map
 Once the data has reached the database, we obviously want to display it and share it in a sensible way. _Slide_ Very early on in the project, we were approached by Shane Loeffler and Amy Myrbo from the University of Minnesota about an idea they had for a mobile application that allowed users to learn about the landscape they were seeing from the window of an airplane.
 They knew we had been building a geologic map database, and thought it would be cool if they get extracts of our maps for their application.
 With these needs in mind, we created an API that allowed them to submit either two points and a buffer radius, or a polygon and in return receive an extract of our homogenized geologic map as a GeoJSON or TopoJSON.
-After they visited us and we mocked up a simple demo, they ran with it and produced the app Flyover Country which you can download for ios or android today.
+After they visited us and we mocked up a simple demo, they ran with it and produced the app Flyover Country which you can download for iOS or Android today.
 The beauty of this distribution model is that as our maps improve, so does their app.

 _Slide_
 While this specific method is great for that type of application, it's not a great way to explore all of our geologic maps.
 Naturally, the next step was to tile the data.
 However, this presented some unique challenges.